mcastling/mcastling.github.io/NUItutorials/text-label.md

 ### Basic creation and usage

-To display a TextLabel the TEXT property must be set using a UTF-8 string.

-Note: *CR+LF* new line characters are replaced by *LF*.

 ~~~{.cs}
 TextLabel label = new TextLabel("Hello World");
 Window window = Window.Instance;
 window.Add(label);
 ~~~

-The label must also be added to the Window, or to a View which is on the Window.
+The label must be added to the Window, or to a View which is on the Window.

 The position of the label on-screen is dependent on the *parentOrigin* property.